vWernay/lua/README.md

 #### Tweaks/TODO:
 Ordered by priority.
+1. Include GLM versioning checks in binding library to support older GLM versions, e.g., 0.9.9.9 to 0.9.9.0.
+GLM is presently suffering from some backwards compatibility issues and much of the quaternion library remains broken when `GLM_FORCE_QUAT_DATA_XYZW` is enabled.
+1. Features/configurations to reduce size of binding library.
 1. [geom](libs/glm-binding/geom): SIMD support (... for the most commonly use functions).
 1. Add support for two-dimensional geometrical structures: Ray2D, Line2D, Plane2D.
 1. Optimize `binding` functions that use 'glm_i2v'.
 Logic redundant with ``gLuaSharedTrait::Next(LB)``.